-With a subtropical climate and a long coastal strip, the Sunshine Coast is an area where two climate zones meet and overlap.
-Tropical habitats that extend southward are intermingled with temperate habitats extending northwards to form a unique region which showcases the landforms and biodiversity of both climate zones and enriches the biological diversity of the region.
+With a subtropical climate and a long coastal strip, the Sunshine Coast is a region where two climate zones meet and overlap.
+Tropical habitats that extend southward are intermingled with temperate habitats extending northward to form a unique region which showcases the landforms and rich biodiversity of both climate zones and enriches the biological diversity of the region.

-A Sunshine Coast Biosphere recognises the special features of the region and actively supports stewardship including valuing cultural diversity, managing climate change mitigation, adaptation and resilience, protecting genetic diversity and caring for the ecosystems and species that make this an abundant biodiverse region.
+A Sunshine Coast Biosphere recognises the special features of the region and actively supports stewardship including valuing cultural diversity, mitigating climate change, adapting to climate change, enhancing resilience, protecting genetic diversity and caring for the ecosystems and species that make this an abundant biodiverse region.

-3.2 "Development - foster economic and human development which is socioculturally and ecologically sustainable".
+3.2 "Development - foster economic and human development which is socio-culturally and ecologically sustainable".